michaelshiloh/NetworkEverything/schedule.md

 - Can we use this to communicate?
 - binary numbers

-Tentative homework for Thursday
+Tentative homework for Thursday February 1
-– When the Internet of Things Feels Like the Internet of Shit
 - find an example of a useful IoT device
 - find an example of a useless IoT device
+- document provide links and a reason you think one is useful and the other isn't

-Tentative homework for Tuesday
+Tentative homework for Tuesday February 5
 – Linked, Chapter 4

-#### Thursday 25 January 9am - 11:40 (tentative)
+Tentative homework for Thursday February 7
+– Designing Connected Products Ch 3 & 5.

+#### Tentative order of topics

 - Serial communication (Synchronous and  Asynchronous

-#### Tentative order of topics

 - Wireless (Serial, point - to - point)